 After we’ve had the “birthday meal”, the owners of the albergue invited us for coffee at the café next to the albergue.
 They treated us like family whom they have not seen for a long time – the Camino spirit was truly well and alive here in Caminha!
 Afterwards, they invited us back to the communal area of the albergue, where they served us some of the birthday cake.

 The birthday cake of Albergue Peregrinos de Caminha, celebrating their 6th birthday

-After such a hard day on the Camino, the warm reception we’ve received from this albergue’s staff, made me forget just how difficult I found today’s (unexpected long) stage.
+After such a hard day on the Camino, the warm reception we’ve received from this albergue’s staff, made us forget just how difficult we’ve found today’s (unexpected) long stage.

 And yes, this is then how we’ve walked almost 10km more than what we were supposed to do … a day I will never forget 🤗